section-engineering-education/engineering-education/articles/node-buffer-streams/index.md

 ### The Node.js buffer module

 Buffers are useful when interacting with binary data.
 A buffer is a memory space that stores binary data.
-For example, using the `fs.readFile()` will return data inform of buffer object to the callback.
+For example, using the `fs.readFile()` will return data in form of buffer object to the callback.
 When a HTTP request is made in a Node.js server, they return data streams temporarily stored in an internal buffer when the client is unable to process the stream all at once.

 ### Creating a Buffer